Too Late for Tears: Plot

 Los Angeles couple Jane and Alan Palmer are returning from a party when the driver in an oncoming car tosses a bag of cash into their car.
 The Palmers elude another car that pursues them, and in a compromise between Jane wanting to keep the money and Alan wanting to contact police, they agree to check the bag at Union Station.
 When Alan is at work, a man named Danny Fuller comes to the Palmer apartment and tells Jane the money was intended for him.
 Jane says the money is not there and proposes to split it.

 Alan decides to turn the bag over to authorities, and Jane devises a plan to kill him.
-Jane suggests she and Alan take a pedal boat ride at MacArthur Park and tells Fuller to meet her there.
-After killing Alan, she and Fuller sink the body.
+Jane suggests Alan and she take a pedal boat ride at MacArthur Park and tells Fuller to meet her there.
+After killing Alan, Fuller and she sink the body.
 Jane next attempts to kill Fuller, but he escapes.
 Jane devises a scheme to appear that Alan ran off to Mexico with the money by reporting him missing.
-Alan’s sister, Kathy, lives in the apartment next to the Palmers, becomes suspicious and finds the bag’s claim ticket.
+Alan’s sister Kathy, who lives in the apartment next to the Palmers, becomes suspicious and finds the bag’s claim ticket.

 Don Blake, claiming to be Alan’s war buddy, arrives to help find him.
 Don and Kathy are attracted to each other.
 Jane discovers Kathy has the claim ticket and pressures Fuller to buy poison to kill her.
-Jane unmasks Don as an impostor, knocks him out and retrieves the claim ticket.
+Jane unmasks Don as an impostor, knocks him out, and retrieves the claim ticket.
 Jane retrieves the bag and Fuller tells her the money is his payment to remain silent over an insurance scam.
 Jane tricks him into fatally drinking the poison intended for Kathy.
 Jane escapes with the money to Mexico.
 Don tracks Jane to her hotel room and blackmails her into confessing she killed Alan.
 Don reveals he is really the brother of Jane’s first husband, whom he suspects she murdered, too.
-Mexican police breach the room and, cornered, Jane accidentally falls to her death from the balcony.
-Don returns to the hotel lobby where he and Kathy, now married, decide to end their honeymoon early and return to the United States.
+Mexican police breach the room, and cornered, Jane accidentally falls to her death from the balcony.
+Don returns to the hotel lobby where Kathy and he, now married, decide to end their honeymoon early and return to the United States.